AriRexouium/AceBot/README.md

 # `Ace Bot`

 ## About
-Ace Bot is a Discord bot designed for server moderation built off of the [Node.js] node module.
+Ace Bot is a Discord bot designed for server moderation built using [discord.js].

 ## Requrements
 * [Chalk]